raffipython/RapDataAnalytics/README.md

 # RapDataAnalytics
-Analysis of Eminem lyrics across of his career
+Analysis of Eminem Rap lyrics across of his career